hrfee/jellyfin-accounts/README.md

 ## Get it
 ### Requirements

 * This should work anywhere Python does, i've tried to not use anything OS-specific.
-Drop an issue if you encounter issues, of course.
+Drop an issue if there's a problem, of course.
 ```
 * python >= 3.6
 * flask